Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Results

-To elucidate the microscopic dynamics and quantify the extent of dynamical heterogeneity in the system, we analyzed several dynamic observables across different temperature regimes, as summarized in Fig.~\ref{fig:fig4}.
-The panels \textit{A-C} respectively show the mean squared displacement (MSD) of the carrier particles, the self-intermediate scattering function $F_{s, \rm{C}}(q,t)$ (see Eq.~\ref{eqn:Fsqt} in the Materials and Methods), and the four-point susceptibility $\chi_{4, \rm{C}}(t)$ (see Eq.~\ref{eqn:chi4_var} in the Materials and Methods).
-For reference, three characteristic temperatures—$T_m (\sim 0.35)$, $T_f (\sim 0.50)$, and $T_l (\sim 3.50)$—identified from the diffusivity behavior in Fig.~\ref{fig:fig2}, are marked in all panels.
+To elucidate the macroscopic dynamics in the system, we analysed several dynamic observables across different temperature regimes, as summarized in Fig.~\ref{fig:fig4}.
+The panels \textit{A-C} show the MSD of the carrier particles, the self-intermediate scattering function $F_{\mathrm{s}, \rm{C}}(q,t)$, and the four-point susceptibility $\chi_{4, \rm{C}}(t)$, respectively (see ``Materials and Methods'').
+For reference, three characteristic temperatures-$T_\mathrm{m} (\sim 0.35)$, $T_\mathrm{f} (\sim 0.50)$, and $T_\mathrm{\ell} (\sim 3.50)$-identified from the diffusivity behavior in Fig.~\ref{fig:fig2}, are marked in all panels.
 These represent, respectively, the onset of sublattice melting, the freezing of carrier motion, and the liquid-like regime.

-The MSD data [Fig.~\ref{fig:fig4}\textit{A}] reveal that at low temperatures near $T_m$, particles exhibit pronounced caged motion, which gradually weakens with increasing temperature and eventually dissolves above $T_f$, leading to fully diffusive dynamics.
-Correspondingly, the self-intermediate scattering function $F_{s, \rm{C}}(q,t)$ [Fig.~\ref{fig:fig4}\textit{B}] exhibits the emergence of a plateau around $T_f$, signaling slow structural relaxation associated with carrier localization.
-At higher temperatures, $F_{s, \rm{C}}(q,t)$ decays rapidly without any plateau, consistent with liquid-like mobility.
+The MSD data (Fig.~\ref{fig:fig4}\textit{A}) reveal that at low temperatures near $T_\mathrm{m}$, particles exhibit pronounced caged motion, which gradually weakens with increasing temperature and eventually dissolves above $T_\mathrm{f}$, leading to fully diffusive dynamics.
+Correspondingly, the self-intermediate scattering function $F_{\mathrm{s}, \rm{C}}(q,t)$ (Fig.~\ref{fig:fig4}\textit{B}), which measures the temporal correlation of particle positions at wavevector $q$, exhibits the emergence of a plateau around $T_\mathrm{f}$, signaling slow structural relaxation associated with carrier localization.
+At higher temperatures, $F_{\mathrm{s}, \rm{C}}(q,t)$ decays rapidly without any plateau, consistent with liquid-like mobility.